Skinner Organ Studio - New York City

 New York, N.Y.
 10022

-Ernest M. Skinner maintained a luxurious showroom on the fourth floor of the Cammeyer Building, directly across Fifth Avenue from St. Thomas Church and its famous Skinner organ.
+The Ernest M. Skinner Company maintained a luxurious showroom on the fourth floor of the Cammeyer Building, directly across Fifth Avenue from St. Thomas Church and its famous Skinner organ.
 The studio, which opened in April 1922, included a three-manual organ with player attachment.
 Beginning in March 1923, experimental organ concerts were broadcast over radio station WEAF of the American Telephone and Telegraph Company.
 Arthur Hudson Marks performed the first concert, presumably from rolls, and was followed on succeeding Sunday nights by Henry F. Seibert, W.A.
 Goldsworthy, G.H.
 Federlein, Lynnwood Farnam, William E. Zeuch, Chardler Goldthwaite, and Maurice Garabrant.
 Organ selections included familiar classics such as Handel's "Largo", "The Rosary", "Prize Song" from Die Meistersinger by Wagner, and "Onward Christian Soldiers".
 Marks and Skinner were not entirely satisfied with the sound of the Skinner organ over the radio, but worked with engineers to capture the organ's dynamic range more successfully.
 From November 6, 1925 to July of 1926, radio station WAGH of New York arranged to broadcast a series of weekly one-hour recitals from the Skinner Organ Studio, as performed by a large number of distinguished organists.
 The broadcasts reached a huge number of listeners from as far away as Kansas, Cuba, and Gravenhurst, Ontario, Canada.
 The Skinner Company provided a room and bath in the building for visiting organists and other guests.

 Skinner Organ, Op.
 349 (1922) in the Skinner Organ Co.
 Studio - New York City (courtesy Barbara Owen)